NRoze/ArbitrageAgent/README.md

 Demo version for learning purpose
 Using Maui on .Net 9

-Real use case:
+Real use considerations:
-1. Require registration to each exchange for its api.
+1. API Integration: Real-world usage requires individual registration and API key management for each exchange.
-2. Must calculate based on bids and asks, not last price as done in demo.
+2. Pricing Accuracy: Calculations must be based on the full order book (Bids and Asks), not merely the last traded price (as shown in this demo).
-3. Commisions may be structured differently on each exchange, require maintenance.
+3. Commission Maintenance: Exchange commission structures can vary significantly and require dedicated, ongoing maintenance.